veronikakurhajcova/restfulBooker-postman-API-tests/README.md

 ### Installation
 - Import the collection into Postman
-- Import the environment file (if it exists)
+- Select RestfulBooker_Collection.json
+✅ All variables are already set in the Collection Variables!**
 - Set the global variable restHelpers (see below)

 ### Execution